 Day 7 Quebec City to Montreal

+Get ready for Montreal sightseeing!
 We hope you're hungry this morning as for breakfast you'll be heading to the iconic Erabliere le Chemin du Roy, a traditional Cabane à Sucre (sugar shack) to learn how maple syrup, one of Canada's most famous exports, is made.
-You'll then make the short drive to Montreal, Canada's cultural capital where festivals, art, good food and a certain joie de vivre are all part of the daily make up.
-On arrival you'll meet up with a Local Specialist to learn the in's and out's of the UNESCO designated 'City of Design', admiring how old European style architecture can sit so naturally beside beautiful contemporary masterpieces.
-This evening and with free time to explore, why not head for dinner at one of the cute terraced cafes along Plateau Mont-Royal.
+You'll then make the short drive to Montreal, Canada's cultural capital where festivals, art, and a certain joie de vivre are all part of the daily make up.
+On arrival you'll meet up with a Local Specialist for a city tour of the UNESCO designated 'City of Design', admiring how old European style architecture sits naturally beside beautiful contemporary masterpieces in this popular destination city.
+This afternoon choose Montreal your way.
+You could choose a hands-on activity: learn the art of bagel making or get the adrenaline pumping with some curling or explore the city on your own.
+This evening with free time to explore, you could head out for dinner with the group or take your pick of one of the cute terraced restaurants along the river.
+Bagel making workshop: This fun (and delicious) workshop will teach you the history and process of Montreal-style wood-fired bagels—lighter, crispier, and sweeter than the American version.
+Jump in to prep ingredients, bake, and finally taste your hard work.
+Curling: Try your hand at one of Canada's favorite sports.
+Greeted with hot chocolate, you’ll first learn curling's history and culture before getting on the ice rink to practice a few basic techniques and have a game!

 Day 8 Depart Montreal